chenyingyinglalala/hello-world/README.md

 # hello-world
 just another repository

-I'm a syudent.I‘m going to grauduate from BUCT.
+I'm a syudent.
+I‘m going to grauduate from BUCT.